Types of Lilies and How to Use Them in Your Garden

 How to Care for Lilies

 Like other bulbs, lilies are very easy to grow.
-Plant them in well-drained soil, fertilize them once a year, and avoid crowding the plants.
+Plant them in well drained soil, fertilize them once a year, and avoid crowding the plants.
 If red lily leaf beetles are a problem in your area, start looking for them in the spring as soon as the plants emerge.
-Kill any beetles that you find and do the same with their larvae.
+Kill any beetles that you find and do the same with their larvae (learn more here).
 Deer and rabbits love eating lilies, so if these animals are a problem in your area, protect your lilies by spraying them weekly with a scent deterrent.
-Click HERE to learn more about protecting gardens from deer.

 As the flowers on your lily plants fade, you can use scissors to remove them, leaving the central stem behind.
 A lily’s foliage grows directly on the stem, and like other bulbs, the plants need their foliage to produce the energy for next year’s flowers.
 The stems can be cut to the ground in the fall, once they are completely yellow.
 If you are growing lilies for cut flowers, you may want to start with fresh bulbs each year.